Sewvandiii/echanneling/README.md

 # 💊 eChanneling

-This is my individual part of the [eChanneling](https://play.google.com/store/apps/details?id=com.echannelling.mobilechannelling)  mobile application UI / UX improvement and development project for User Experience Engineering module - 3rd year 2nd Semester where you have to select already existing mobile application (From Google PlayStore or anywhere) and improve the UI/UX of the mobile application.<br>
+This is my individual part of the [eChanneling](https://play.google.com/store/apps/details?id=com.echannelling.mobilechannelling)  mobile application UI / UX improvement and development project for User Experience Engineering module - 3rd year 2nd Semester where we have to select already existing mobile application (From Google PlayStore or anywhere) and improve the UI/UX of the mobile application.<br>

 So we have choose eChanneling mobile application, where I implemented:<br>